benley/python-django-repomgmt/doc/intro.rst

 At its core, an APT repository management system takes source packages as input, generates binary packages and publishes them in an APT repository.
 Many packages these days are Python or Puppet code, so "binary packages" is perhaps a bit of a misnomer.
-See :ref:`model-packages` for more an explanation.
+See :ref:`modelpackages` for more an explanation.

 Everything makes it way into these APT repositories by first being uploaded as a source package.
 This goes for OpenStack components, Puppet